aaronmams/jekyll-now/_posts/2017-04-21-United Airlines part 2: an optimal ticketing example.md

 ### What is the empty seat cost is REALLY low?

-In the last example we found that with a probability that each individual will show up for his/her flight of 0.98 and an empty seat cost of $\frac{1/2}{ticket price}$ the only way it is optimal to not overbook is if the overbooking penalty is astronomically high (like between 10 and 15 times the ticket price).
+In the last example we found that with a probability that each individual will show up for his/her flight of 0.98 and an empty seat cost of $\frac{1}{2}ticket price$ the only way it is optimal to not overbook is if the overbooking penalty is astronomically high (like between 10 and 15 times the ticket price).

 Now I want to do a different sensitivity analysis and ask, *if the empty seat cost is really low, is it ever optimal to not overbook based on a passenger 'show-up' probability of 0.98?*